PySide6.QtDesigner.QDesignerTaskMenuExtension

 .list of QAction

-Returns the task menu extension as a list of actions which will be included in Qt Designer's task menu when a plugin with the specified extension is selected.
+Returns the task menu extension as a list of actions which will be included in Qt Widgets Designer’s task menu when a plugin with the specified extension is selected.

 The function must be reimplemented to add actions to the list.